nfdi4health/csh-deployment/k8s/dataverse/README.md

 7. Configure and sync postgres secrets with k8s.

-   The default postgres deployment creates at least three k8s secrets.
-Since you just loaded a backup they are out of sync.
+   The  postgres deployment creates at least three k8s secrets.
+Since you just loaded a backup they (k8s secret) are out of sync.
-   Either those secrets must be updated with the values of the backup or the  values within the db mut be updated.
+   Either those k8s secrets must be updated with the values from the just loaded backup or the database must be adapted to the values of the k8s secrets
    We update the values within the db.
 First, we obtain list of accounts to update, then we obtain the passwords and update the db values.

    Get the list of accounts: